trimble-oss/instinct-backbone-integration-sample/README.md

 * What is a Backbone.Retriever
 * Difference between SingleEntryQuery and MultipleEntryQuery
 * When to monitor data for changes and when to fetch data periodically
+* How to get official Trimble approval of production App

 ## What is Access Control List (ACL)